lsst-sitcom/sitcomtn-082/index.rst

 .. figure:: /_static/m1m3004_hp_timeline_El_20.png

-   Figure 10.
    Same as Figure 1 but the TMA at el=20 deg.

 .. figure:: /_static/Force_displacement_salidx_100036_El_20.png
    :scale: 45 %

-   Figure 11.
    Same as Figure 2 but the TMA at el=20 deg.

 .. figure:: /_static/Force_displacement_fitting_residual_salidx_100036_El_20.png

-   Figure 12.
    Same as Figure 3 but the TMA at el=20 deg.

 Hard Point Breakaway Test at el=10
 ===================================

 .. figure:: /_static/m1m3004_hp_timeline_El_10.png

-   Figure 13.
    Same as Figure 1 but the TMA at el=10 deg.

 .. figure:: /_static/Force_displacement_salidx_100059_El_10.png
    :scale: 45 %

-   Figure 14.
    Same as Figure 2 but the TMA at el=10 deg.

 .. figure:: /_static/Force_displacement_fitting_residual_salidx_100059_El_10.png